The Importance Of Mental Stimulation For Adult Dogs

 Environmental enrichment involves creating a stimulating and engaging living environment for your dog.
 This can include providing a variety of toys, different textures, and sounds.
 You can also create safe obstacle courses or designate specific areas for exploration.
 By enriching the environment, you offer opportunities for mental engagement and sensory stimulation.

-and puzzles
+Interactive toys and puzzles

 Interactive toys and puzzles are a great way to keep your dog mentally stimulated.
-These toys, such as treat-dispensing toys or puzzle games, require your dog to use their problem-solving skills to access rewards or treats.
+These toys, such as -dispensing toys or puzzle games, require your dog to use their problem-solving skills to access rewards or treats.
 You can find a wide variety of interactive toys designed for different skill levels and breeds of dogs.

 Training and obedience exercises